cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 “After [CURRENT HABIT], I will [NEW HABIT].”

 **Meditation**.
 After I pour my cup of coffee each morning, I will meditate for one minute.
 **Exercise**.
-After I take off my work shoes, I will immediately change into my workout clothes.Gratitude.
-After I sit down to dinner, I will say one thing I’m grateful for that happened today.
+After I take off my work shoes, I will immediately change into my workout clothes.
+**Gratitude.** After I sit down to dinner, I will say one thing I’m grateful for that happened today.
 **Marriage**.
-After I get into bed at night, I will give my partner a kiss.Safety.
-After I put on my running shoes, I will text a friend or family member where I am running and how long it will take.
+After I get into bed at night, I will give my partner a kiss.
+**Safety.** After I put on my running shoes, I will text a friend or family member where I am running and how long it will take.

 ## 2.3 Motivation is overrated; environment often matters more
 Every habit is initiated by a cue, and we are more likely to notice cues that stand out.

 举例：
 - If you want to remember to take your medication each night, put your pill bottle directly next to the faucet on the bathroom counter.
-- If you want to practice guitar more frequently, place your guitar stand in the middle of the living room.If you want to remember to send more thank-you notes, keep a stack of stationery on your desk.
+- If you want to practice guitar more frequently, place your guitar stand in the middle of the living room.
+- If you want to remember to send more thank-you notes, keep a stack of stationery on your desk.
 - If you want to drink more water, fill up a few water bottles each morning and place them in common locations around the house.

 **THE CONTEXT IS THE CUE**